li-orange/IMGT-MPN/README.md

-# IMGT-MPN
+# IMGT-MPNN
-This README provides an overview of the experiment workflow, including the runtime environment, configuration files, and the dataset required for the model.
+IMGT-MPNN is a molecular graph neural network framework for molecule property prediction.
+This README provides an overview of the workflow, including environment setup, quick start, configuration files, datasets, and how to use your own data.

 ## 1. Environment Setup

-### 1.1 Create Virtual Environment

-#### 1.1.1 Create a new `conda` virtual environment and install the required packages:
-   `conda env create -f environment_gpu.yml`
-The environment_gpu.yml file lists the required packages.

-#### 1.1.2 Install Missing Packages
-If you encounter missing packages during execution, you can install them using pip or conda:

-pip install <package_name>
-or
-conda install <package_name>
+We recommend starting from a fresh conda/micromamba environment with Python 3.8.

+👉 Please follow the detailed INSTALL.md guide for the step-by-step installation process, including required packages and the correct installation order.

 ## 2. Run Main Program
 Once the virtual environment is activated, run the main program: